 The Naxi, Maio, Bai and Yiao minority tribes brought so much life and color to the city of Dali.
 In the morning I went to the backyard of a Bai minority family home to watch them create batik fabrics.
 Three generations of women outlined the process of these beautiful patterns and we were presented with the opportunity to purchase a homemade product out of their attic.

-These women each had a different hair style: the oldest one had her hair rolled, signifying she was married while her daughter and grandchild both had single pigtails signifying they were unmarried.
-Just being amongst these women who led lives so different from my own felt like a privilege many other travelers don’t get.
+These women each had a different hairstyle: the oldest one had her hair rolled, signifying she was married while her daughter and grandchild both had single pigtails signifying they were unmarried.
+Just being among these women who led lives so different from my own felt like a privilege many other travelers don’t get.

-Zhongdian brought my travels to new heights – literally.
-I gradually climbed to a 4,000 meter elevation amongst the Himalayan Foothills acclimating to the highest altitude I’ve ever experienced.
-The air was thinner, the landscape was preempted by fabled tales of Shangri La – paradise between the valleys of the mountains.
+Shangri-La brought my travels to new heights — literally.
+I gradually climbed to a 4,000 meter elevation among the Himalayan Foothills acclimating to the highest altitude I’ve ever experienced.
+The air was thinner, the landscape was pre-empted by fabled tales of Shangri La — paradise between the valleys of the mountains.
 Life was simpler and I felt immersed in the perfect balance between discovery and relaxation.